britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

-The Valid Edge Counter (VEC) addresses these issues with two additional bits added to each packet, encoding values from 0 to 3, indicating that an edge was considered to be valid when send out by the sender, and providing a possibility to detect invalid edges due to reodering and edge loss.
+The Valid Edge Counter (VEC) addresses these issues with two additional bits added to each packet, encoding values from 0 to 3, indicating that an edge was considered to be valid when send out by the sender, and providing a possibility to detect invalid edges due to reordering and edge loss.

 ## Proposed Short Header Format Including Spin Bit and VEC